Eprey27/CargadorAA/readme.md

 **⚠️ WARNING: Version 0.0.0-alpha ⚠️**

 This software version **has not been tested in a real Arduino environment**.
-It is strongly recommended **not to use it if you are not accustomed to handling battery power supply routines**.
+It is strongly recommended **not to use it if you are not familiar to handling battery power supply routines**.
 Improper handling of batteries and electronic circuits can lead to significant risks, including but not limited to, short circuits, overheating, component damage, or even fire hazards.

 **Use this software at your own risk and only if you understand and are capable of safely managing the risks associated with electronic systems and batteries.**